Said Khamis

-Said Khamis Said (born 20 July 2000) is a Tanzanian professional footballer who plays as a forward for Malaysia A1 Semi-Pro League club Immigration II.
+Said Khamis Said (born 20 July 2000) is a Tanzanian professional footballer who plays as a forward for Malaysia Super League club Immigration.

 Club career

 Jedinstvo Ub

 In September 2023, Khamis signed a contract with Serbian club Jedinstvo Ub.
 He made his in league debut on 30 September 2023 against Mačva Šabac.
-He left the club after the 2023-24 season, according to him, due to disagreements, despite helping the club gain promotion to the 2024–25 Serbian SuperLiga.
+He left the club after the 2023–24 season, according to him, due to disagreements, despite helping the club gain promotion to the 2024–25 Serbian SuperLiga.

 Immigration II

 In August 2025, Said Khamis joined Immigration II for the 2025–26 Malaysia A1 Semi-Pro League season.